fanxeon/TwitterAPI/README.md

-# Boston twitter harvest and sentiment analysis
+# Boston twitter harvest and analysis
 For cloud and cluster computing By Team 19

 --------------------------------------------------------------------------------